 5. Golden Nut Clusters

-From 1991 to 1992, the Golden Nut Cluster—a pecan cookie covered in caramel—was found amongst the Girl Scout Cookies’ ranks.
+This particular treat wasn’t available for long.
+The Golden Nut Cluster—a pecan cookie covered in caramel—was found amongst the Girl Scout Cookies’ ranks from 1991 to 1992.

 Available from 1993 to 1997, these iced oatmeal raisin cookies seemed straight from Grandma’s kitchen.

 8. Upside Downs